Free Volunteer Communication Templates

 Why is a nonprofit newsletter important?

 Let’s jump right in.
-Nonprofit newsletters are a key component of a nonprofit social media strategy.
+Nonprofit newsletters are a key component of a cohesive communications plan.
+They also interweave perfectly with your nonprofit social media strategy.
 Newsletters can go a long way in helping you build rapport with your supporters and to establish your expertise within your field.
 With expertise comes trust, which can help improve your volunteer recruitment efforts, nurture donor relationships, and garner new support within your community.

 What should a nonprofit newsletter include?